booniepepper/lyle/README.md

 ### Other notes

-This was created for the 2022 [Lang Jam (#0003)](https://github.com/langjam/langjam) with the theme "Beautiful Assembly."
+This was started for the 2022 [Lang Jam (#0003)](https://github.com/langjam/langjam) with the theme "Beautiful Assembly."
+It didn't finish in time.

 A side quest of J.R.
 Hill, 2022